 If you have claimed PIP, there is a separate assessment process once your claim has been accepted.
 First, you have to complete a ‘How your disability affects you’ questionnaire (PIP2), and then you may be separately assessed.

-You have one month to return the PIP2 form, starting from the date it was sent to you.
+The DWP must receive your completed PIP2 form within one month of the date it was sent to you.
 You can ask for extra time to return it by

 To make sure you have explained all of the difficulties that you have with activities relevant to entitlement, it is a good idea to get help from an adviser to complete the questionnaire if you can.
 See below for how to get help with a form.